Low light, low contrast: why poor lighting hits some eyes harder

 Mesopic is everything in between: dusk, candle-lit interiors, a parking garage at midnight, the dashboard glow of a car on a dark highway.
 This is the regime most "I can't see at night" complaints actually live in.
 Both rods and cones contribute, the visual system is in a transitional state, and small individual differences in optics and physiology get amplified.

 The clinical literature is clear that the CSF is not a fixed signature of an eye; it is a function of the eye and the light it is operating in.
 Reduce the mean luminance and two things happen at once: the curve drops, and its peak shifts toward lower spatial frequencies.
-A review of the spatial CSF and its neurophysiological bases summarises the pattern: at scotopic and low-mesopic luminance the system loses sensitivity to fine detail first, and the whole curve sits below its daylight position (Joshi & Sivaprasad, 2023).
-The eye chart you would draw for the same person at noon and at dusk are different charts.
+Classic psychophysical work that mapped the CSF across a wide range of light levels established the pattern: as mean luminance falls, the whole curve sits below its daylight position and the high-spatial-frequency end drops away first, so fine detail is the first thing to go.1 The eye chart you would draw for the same person at noon and at dusk are different charts.

 The dashed curve is the same eye in a dim room.
 The peak is lower, the curve is narrower, and the system has less to work with everywhere — but especially at the higher spatial frequencies that fine detail depends on.